catters/thePlayers/README.md

 thePlayers
 ==========

-Just an online back-up for a really old site that I mainton for ana mazing theatre company in the States.
+Just an online back-up for a really old site that I maintain for an amazing theatre company in the States.